CodeCreatePlay/ExpressEngine/README.md

 **CharacterMotor:-**

-CharacterMotor handles the actual character movements.
-You can use it to build your own CharacterControllers on top, or simply modify the included CharacterController script to suit your project's requirements.
-CharacterMotor provides several methods for controlling movements.
+CharacterMotor handles the actual character movements, and provides several methods for controlling movements.
+You can use it to build your own CharacterControllers on top.

 - **1. Move:** This is the easiest way to get moving.
 Call `Move` every fixed update to set the intended movement velocity.